 If anything, living in the in-between may be even harder for us that in was for those early Christians Peter was addressing.
 Our contemporary way of life with its ultra-fast pace and information overload is sort of like a collective case of attention-deficit-disorder.
 Like our ancestors unexpectedly caught up in a catastrophic world war a century ago, we are also a civilization in distress, but we are, if anything, even less able to see our way through, thanks to our technologically induced impatience.

-But God is patient - and patient with us - Peter assures us, not wishing that any should perish but that all should come to repentance.
-And so, he asks us to ask ourselves, what sort of persons ought we to be, here and now, in this in-between time, while we wait not just for Christmas morning and the presents we hope to find under our tree, but for that endless Christmas dinner our entire life is a preparation for?
+But God is patient with us, Peter assures us, not wishing that any should perish but that all should come to repentance.
+And so, he asks us to ask ourselves, what sort of persons ought we to be, here and now, in this in-between time, while we wait not just for Christmas morning and the presents we expect to find under our tree, but for that endless Christmas dinner our entire life is a preparation for?